MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 3. It may take a moment for the trial to build.
 When the **Launch Trial** button appears, select it to enter the Dynamics 365 Customer Insights - Journeys application.

 4. On the welcome screen, select **Start Customer Insights - Data**.
 The Customer Insights - Data application will launch in a new screen.
 You now have both a Customer Insights - Journeys and a Customer Insights - Data trial environment.
+    - **If the Start Customer Insights - Data button is not available,** open a new tab and enter the following url: https://home.ci.ai.dynamics.com/.
+Select **Start trial** and select **B2C.**

+5. Select **Start trial** from the banner.

+6. Next, we need to create an environment for your trial.
+   - On the Basic information screen, name your trial **B2CTrial** and select your region.
+Select **Next.**
+   - On the Data storage screen, leave the selection as is.
+This cannot be changed in a trial.
+Select **Next**.
+   - On the Microsoft dataverse screen, select **Marketing Trial** for your Dataverse environment.
+Select **Next.**
+   - Review your selections and select **Create.**
+   - It may take a few minutes to get your environment set up.
+When set up is complete, select **Not now**.